mechmotum/symbrim/docs/guides/component_implementation.rst

         <use xlink:href="../_static/core_uml.svg#coreUML"></use>
     </svg>

-The above figure shows the UML diagram of the core components of BRiM.
-The three core components all inherit from :class:`brim.core.base_classes.BrimBase`, as they share a similar define structure.
+The above figure shows the UML diagram of the core components of SymBRiM.
+The three core components all inherit from :class:`symbrim.core.base_classes.BrimBase`, as they share a similar define structure.
 The three core components are:

-- :class:`Models<brim.core.base_classes.ModelBase>` - a system with its own respective
+- :class:`Models<symbrim.core.base_classes.ModelBase>` - a system with its own
-  system boundaries, which can be made up of other models.
+  respective system boundaries, which can be made up of other models.
-- :class:`Connections<brim.core.base_classes.ConnectionBase>` - a utility of models in
+- :class:`Connections<symbrim.core.base_classes.ConnectionBase>` - a utility of models
-  describing the interaction between submodels.
+  in describing the interaction between submodels.
-- :class:`Load groups<brim.core.base_classes.LoadGroupBase>` - a collection of forces
+- :class:`Load groups<symbrim.core.base_classes.LoadGroupBase>` - a collection of forces
   and torques associated with a model or connection.

 A large part of what is being shared between these components are the definition steps.
 The definition steps are decoupled steps that are used to define the component.
 The definition steps are:

-0. **Define connections** (only in :class:`models<brim.core.base_classes.ModelBase>`):
-   Associate the submodels with the connections, such that the connections know the submodels they will operate on.
+0. **Define connections** (only in :class:`models<symbrim.core.base_classes.ModelBase>`): Associate the submodels with the connections, such that the connections know the submodels they will operate on.
 1. **Define objects**: Create the objects, such as symbols reference frames, without defining any relationships between them.
 2. **Define kinematics**: Establish relationships between the objects'